lszymanski7/lszymanski7/README.md

 ## 👋🏻 Hello GitHub!
 I became fascinated with programming several years ago.
 Since then, I have been exposed to many technologies and tools that are widely used by developers.
 The experience I gained helped me choose the direction of further professional development.
 I decided to focus mainly on web technologies.
 It is designing and creating web applications that gives me the most satisfaction.

+I am currently looking for an internship/job as a Front-end Developer to gain valuable professional experience and expand my knowledge of web technologies.
+In my daily work, I can offer:
+✔ creating high-quality source code,
+✔ ambitious pursuit of set goals,
+✔ responsibility and commitment,
+✔ teamwork skills,
+✔ comfort in using foreign languages.

 Interests play an important role in my life, perfectly harmonizing with my chosen professional path.
-I actively follow the latest information regarding technology and astronomy.
-Moreover, in my free time I practice sports and travel, which allows me to maintain good physical and mental condition, thus providing energy for effective work.
+I actively follow the latest information in the fields of technology and astronomy.
+Additionally, during my free time, I engage in sports and travel, which not only helps me maintain good physical and mental condition but also provides energy for effective work.

 <br/>